 The amount of hours allocated to each of these units may vary, depending on the complexity level and criteria for each of them.

-See the units studied accordion below for a full list of these units.
+See the units studied accordion further down this course page for a full list and brief description of each unit.

-For payment plan options, see the fees and payment plan accordion below.
+For payment plan options, see the fees and payment plan accordion further down this course page.
 This provides interest free payment options you may select when you enrol.

 A small administration fee applies for payment plans.

 Delivery mode indicates how you will be provided your study resources.
 You may see one or more of the following:

 Face to Face - The majority of course delivery and assessment is conducted in the classroom and practical activities.
 This may be supported by online resources and assessment.

 RPL only – if this is recorded, no study option is available, assessment is via RPL ONLY and has restricted entry, please refer to entry requirements.

 Online only – entire course completed online, may include live online role play, audio and/or video upload

 Attendance and online – face-to-face component supported by online resources and online assessments